 The access to the exposures will be controlled with BU Department Code.

-All RMs and super users will have access to all borrowers.
+All RMs and advanced users will have access to all borrowers.
 However, BU Department Code will define the access to exposures and CRM.

 There will be 2 types of BU Department Codes assigned to each user: